Climate change is never going to announce itself by name. But this is what we should expect it to look like.

 As we stand at the doorway of the Age of Aquarius, this passage of Neptune in Pisces represents a completion of sorts – a final test of our ability to rise above the urge to lose ourselves in unconscious urges and escapist behavior and instead achieve a higher level of conscious awareness in the elevation of our ideals and dreams.

 For the first eight years that Neptune moves through Pisces Chiron will be there as well.
-In its role as the Wounded Healer (or as I prefer to call it, the Soul Healer) Chiron reveals any area […]
+In its role as the Wounded Healer (or as I prefer to call it, the Soul Healer) Chiron reveals any […]